For information about ADA accommodations at one of our facilities, please contact MOED facilities at [email protected].

 Available positions include contact tracers, care coordinators, directors, supervisors. managers and operational support staff.
 To learn more and apply, click here.

-The Mayor’s Office of Employment Development's Eastside One-Stop Career Center, Northwest One-Stop Career Center and the Westside Youth Opportunity (YO) Center are now open – maintaining safe social distancing measures, including no more than a 50% occupancy rate.
-Services are still being provided remotely.
+The Mayor’s Office of Employment Development's workforce centers for adults and youth remain closed to customers due to COVID-19.
+MOED staff are continuing to provide remote services as they begin a limited return to the centers – maintaining safe social distancing measures, including no more than a 50% occupancy rate.
 To see MOED's FAQ for helpful information and available workforce support, click here.

 - If you need help getting a job or other support: